SandipNayak/webScrapper/README.md

 # webScrapper
- An Amazon website extenstion for searching products anlong with their prices.
+ An Amazon searcher for searching products anlong with their prices directly from command prompt.